 About Me

-Education: I'm currently a Ph.D.
+Education: I'm a 3rd-year Ph.D.
 Student in Physics with an Astrophysics Concentration at the University of New Mexico.
 I completed my Bachelor of Science in Astronomy and Physics at the University of Arizona, with Honors in Astronomy, in May 2024.

 Research